 What are the jobs?
 SYEP is run by authorized community-based organizations that are nonprofits.
 They do the application intake and enrollment for candidates, job placements and process the payroll for the SYEP participants.
 When you apply for SYEP, you will have the opportunity to select the SYEP provider that you would like to work for.

 How to apply?
-Visit www.nyc.gov/dycd and complete the application online.
+Complete the application online.
 You can also download and print a copy of the application, complete and return it to a community-based SYEP provider.

-According to their website, the NYC Summer Youth Employment Program is designed to:
+According to its website, the NYC Summer Youth Employment Program is designed to:

 - Emphasize real-world labor expectations